CMHC Logo: Promoting the harmony of mental well-being and nature.

 CMHC is thrilled to work with Gunpowder Valley Conservancy on this exciting initiative and is deeply grateful for the Chesapeake Bay Trust's support.
 Stay tuned for updates on the project’s progress and its transformative impact on the community.

-Founded in 2014, the Chesapeake Mental Health Collaborative (CMHC) has established a strong reputation as a leading mental health service provider in the Baltimore area.
+About CMHC: Founded in 2014, the Chesapeake Mental Health Collaborative (CMHC) has established a strong reputation as a leading mental health service provider in the Baltimore area.
 CMHC is composed of a group of dedicated professionals offering comprehensive and high-quality mental health care services, emphasizing cultural sensitivity and a personalized approach.

 CMHC stands out through its commitment to Nature Informed therapy.
 Understanding the powerful therapeutic potential of nature, CMHC actively integrates nature-based experiences into mental health treatment protocols.
 By doing so, the Collaborative facilitates holistic healing, fostering both physical and mental well-being for its clients.
 This approach is particularly impactful for urban and suburban residents who often lack access to natural spaces.

-CMHC’s innovative practices extend to its education initiatives.
+CMHC's innovative practices extend to its education initiatives.
 The Collaborative provides a unique Nature-Informed Therapy Certification course, teaching mental health professionals how to bring the healing power of nature into their therapeutic practices.
 With an unwavering dedication to evidence-based care and a passion for nature-informed therapy, CMHC empowers individuals, couples, families, and organizations to lead healthier, more fulfilling lives.
+As CMHC moves forward with the Green Street Project in collaboration with Gunpowder Valley Conservancy, it continues to pioneer the integration of green spaces in mental health practice, affirming its commitment to improving mental health outcomes and environmental wellness for the communities it serves.

-The Gunpowder Valley Conservancy (GVC) is a Baltimore County-based land trust and watershed restoration non-profit that is committed to clean water for the two million people who live in, visit or benefit from the Gunpowder Watershed by preserving land, restoring ecosystems, and encouraging people to become environmental stewards.
+About GVC: The Gunpowder Valley Conservancy (GVC) is a Baltimore County-based land trust and watershed restoration non-profit that is committed to clean water for the two million people who live in, visit or benefit from the Gunpowder Watershed by preserving land, restoring ecosystems, and encouraging people to become environmental stewards.